akheron/jansson/doc/apiref.rst

 If a circular reference is created, the memory consumed by the values cannot be freed by :cfunc:`json_decref()`.
-The reference counts never drops to zero because the values are keeping the circular reference to themselves.
+The reference counts never drops to zero because the values are keeping the references to each other.
 Moreover, trying to encode the values with any of the encoding functions will fail.
 The encoder detects circular references and returns an error status.

 True, False and Null